joycechungyt/Job-Recommendation-Chatbot/README.md

-# Job-Recommendation-Chatbot
+# Job Recommendation Chatbot

 Welcome to the Job Recommendation Chatbot!
-This chatbot uses Natural Language Processing (NLP) to understand and respond to user inputs.
-It also includes a web scraping feature to provide information about different data science jobs.
+This chatbot utilizes Natural Language Processing (NLP) to understand and respond to user inputs.
+It provides job recommendations based on data science job listings.

 ## Setup

-### Prerequisites:

-You'll need Python 3.7 or later installed on your computer.
+To run this chatbot, you will need Python 3.7 or a later version installed on your computer.
+You also need to install the following packages: `chromadb`, `PyPDF2`, `sentence_transformers`, `gradio`, `accelerate`, and `transformers`.
+These can be installed using the command: `!pip install chromadb PyPDF2 sentence_transformers gradio accelerate transformers`.

-### Running the Chatbot:

-The chatbot can be run from the command line.

 ## Overview

-The `chromadb_job_chatbot_jpynb.py` script is the main script that runs the chatbot.
-Here's a brief overview of how it works:

-1. The script begins by importing the necessary modules and setting up the device for PyTorch computations.
-2. It then loads the trained model and the intents from a JSON file.
-3. The chatbot enters into a while loop, where it waits for user input.
-If the input is "quit", it breaks the loop and the chatbot stops.
-4. If the input matches one of the keys in the data dictionary, it will scrape the data and print the standings.
-5. If the input does not match, it tokenizes the input and transforms it into a bag-of-words tensor.
-This tensor is then fed into the model which produces an output.
-The output is a tag that corresponds to the type of user intent.
-6. The chatbot then selects a random response from the corresponding tag and prints it.

-## Web Scraping Feature

-The chatbot includes a web scraping feature that uses Beautiful Soup to parse HTML and extract data.
-The HTML for the tables is stored in a Python dictionary, and the `extract_data` function takes a key from this dictionary, parses the HTML, and returns a Pandas DataFrame with the table data.
+The `chromadb_job_chatbot_jpynb.py` script runs the Job Recommendation Chatbot.
+It starts by installing necessary packages and setting the locale encoding.
+Then, it reads job listings from CSV files and combines them into a single list.

+The script initializes ChromaDB, a text search and retrieval library, and uses a sentence transformer model to embed job descriptions into a vector space.
+The embeddings are stored in a ChromaDB collection.

+The chatbot interface is created using the Gradio library.
+Users can enter queries or request a job recommendation.
+The chatbot generates a context using the user's queries and provides a job recommendation using a language model.

 ## Example Interactions

-Here are a few examples of how the chatbot may respond to various user inputs.
-The responses are chosen randomly from a list of possible responses associated with each intent tag.
+Here are a few examples of how the chatbot may respond to user inputs:

 **User:** "What roles are available right now?"

-**Bot:** "
+**Bot:** "..."